 Year 5 & 6 - 'Falcons & Eagles'

 Each term the children are given a project to work on at home.
-For the Spring term the children have been tasked to design their own church for the twenty-first century.
+For the Autumn term the children have been tasked to invent a product that could be used for future generations.

 Autumn 2 - Earth and Space